 Vacuum/Pressure Filter Application Guide

-Information below is provided only as a guide to product applications.
-The data provided should not be treated as finite since there are many factors which can affect a product's efficiency which cannot be taken into consideration in such a 2-dimensional presentation.
+Information below is supplied only as helpful tips for product programs.
+The information provided shouldn't be treated as finite since you will find many factors which could affect a product's efficiency which cannot be considered in this 2-dimensional presentation.

 Dirt-holding Capacity |